 - African & Eastern – Marina Walk

 - MMI – Ibn Battuta Mall

-You do however need an alcohol license in Dubai, so I will explain more about that below!
+You do however need an alcohol license in Dubai if you’re a resident, so I will explain more about that below!

 What is the process for tourists buying alcohol?

 For bars and hotels, it’s very easy.
 Just as you would in any country, once you’ve proven your age to enter the venue.
 You can purchase alcohol at a variety of bars.
 You are not required to show proof of an alcohol license.
-But what about liquor stores like above?
+But what about liquor stores?